mircealungu/reconstruction/2_Abstraction.md

-### Augmenting Recovered Views with Metrics
+### Case Study: Softwarenaut

 One approach would be an interactive top-down exploration approach combined with metrics is  Softwarenaut ([video](https://vimeo.com/62767181)) described in [Evolutionary and Collaborative Software Architecture Recovery with Softwarenaut,](https://core.ac.uk/download/pdf/33045731.pdf) by Lungu et al.

 ![500](./images/polymetric_view_of_argouml.png)
 Figure: Augmeting nodes and dependencies with metrics in ArgoUML packages.

+Note: you can not know upfront to what level to aggregate.
+So it is good to be able to explore various levels.

-## Approach #3: Detecting Essentials With Network Analysis
+## Approach #3: Network Analysis

+This approach aims to abstract the system by extracting the most important elements in it.
+And the importance of the elements is given yn their graph-theoretical properties.

 The `PageRank` algorithm that made Google famous tries to gauge the importance of a page in a network of pages based on the references pages make to each other.